youngbryanyu/simple-app-config/README.md

 The `NODE_ENV` environment variable is standard and used to set the current environment of the application.
 This will override the default environment which is set to `development`.

 ### ENV_NAMES
 The `ENV_NAMES` environment variable can be used to specify custom environment names that your application uses for different environments (e.g. alpha, beta, etc).
 If you specify custom environment names, your  `.env` files must follow the following naming convention of `.env.<custom-environment-name>`, and your configuration files must follow the naming convention of `<custom-environment-name>.json`.
+Environment names are non-case-sensitive, so `DEVELOPMENT` and `development` are treated as the same environment.

 ### ENV_DIR
 The `ENV_DIR` environment variable can be set to specify a custom path to the `.env` file.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.